zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    }
    ```

-8. As you can see from the search results, the addition of cognitive skills adds valuable metadata to your search index, and will help to make documents and their contents more usable by Contoso.
+8. As you can see from the search results, the addition of cognitive skills adds valuable metadata to your search index, and helps to make documents and their contents more usable by Contoso.

 ## Exercise 9: Import and publish APIs into APIM

 Duration: 30 minutes

-In this exercise, you will publish your API App and Function App API endpoints through API Management.
+In this exercise, you publish your API App and Function App API endpoints through API Management.

 ### Task 1: Import API App

-In this task, you will import your API App into APIM, using the OpenAPI specification, which leverages the Swagger definition associated with your API app.
+In this task, you import your API App into APIM, using the OpenAPI specification, which leverages the Swagger definition associated with your API app.

 1. In the Azure portal, navigate to your **API Management Service** by selecting it from the list of resources under your hands-on-lab-SUFFIX resource group.